 It’s hard to visualize how your blog will look without content!
-By preparing at least 5-10 articles to start, you can more easily modify your site to look the way you want.
+By preparing at least a few articles to start, you can more easily modify your site to look the way you want.

 It may seem backwards to write your articles (even in Microsoft Word or Google Docs) before you even get to your site.

 But, you will be one step closer to launching your blog before you even get to the detail work of making the look and feel of your blog just right.

 So go get writing!

 Was this helpful?
 Pin it to reference later!